Paper Submission

 Tables and figures

-Tables and figures should be as self-contained as possible.
 Please check that the text contains a reference to each table and figure.
 Tables and figures should appear at the end of the manuscript.
-Authors should make an indication in the body of the text as to where the tables and figures should be included.
+Authors should indicate in the body of the text where the tables and figures should be included.
 Tables and figures should be numbered and have a descriptive heading.

 Mathematical expressions